holoviz/panel/doc/tutorials/basic/serve.md

 - `.servable()`: Displays the component in a *server app*.
 :::

-Run the Panel server with
+Run the Panel server in your terminal with

 ```bash
 panel serve app.ipynb --autoreload
 ```

-It will look like
+When the server has started the terminal output should look like this

 ```bash
 $ panel serve app.ipynb --autoreload